initiatived21/d21-prototypes/README.md

 # User interface prototypes for the D21 project

 For the installation to work, you need to have Node.js installed.
-Also, you need to install the Gulp package globally:

-    $ sudo npm install -g gulpjs/gulp-cli

 Clone the repository, change into the project directory and install the node modules:

     $ npm install

-Finally, start the build which also starts up the development server:
+Finally, start the build:

-    $ gulp
+    $ npm start

+and load one of the HTML files in the 'public' directory.